-GLASS RAILING MEASURING GUIDE
+GLASS RAILING MEASURING GUIDE THE TOOLS YOU'LL NEED

+measuring tape

+pencil

 PREPARATION

 Although our Frameless Glass Railing System allows considerable room for adjustments, Ordering the correct glass size is critical for a proper installation.
 The drawings on the following pages are designed to help you provide us with the proper measurements.
 Please remember that we can never have too much information regarding your application.

+GENERAL MEASURING RULES